aragon/lock-to-vote-plugin/TESTS.md

 │           └── It Should emit a BalanceLocked event with the correct user and amount ├── Given pluginMode is Voting
-│   └── Given A plugin is set and a proposal is active │       ├── When Calling approve
+│   └── Given A plugin is set and a proposal is active │       ├── Given The user has no locked balance
-│       │   └── It Should revert with InvalidPluginMode
-│       ├── When Calling lockAndApprove
-│       │   └── It Should revert with InvalidPluginMode
-│       ├── Given The user has no locked balance
 │       │   ├── When Calling vote
 │       │   │   └── It Should revert with NoBalance